 The U-SPT Single Port Tube, the U-DPT Double Port Tube and the PE photo eyepieces may have been discontinued; they are shown in the system chart for the BX51, but not in the system chart for the more recent BX53.

 You do not need a lens on the camera, because the photo eyepiece is designed to project an image directly onto the sensor.
-The best digital SLRs to use as replacements for an Olympus OM have a 36×24 mm full-frame sensor, for example the Canon EOS 5D Mark II and 5D Mark III, allowing you to carry on using the same PE 2.5× photo eyepiece and 35 WH 10× or 35 SWH 10× finder eyepiece.
+The best digital SLRs to use as replacements for an Olympus OM have a 36×24 mm full-frame sensor, for example the Canon EOS 5D Mark II, 5D Mark III and 6D, allowing you to carry on using the same PE 2.5× photo eyepiece and 35 WH 10× or 35 SWH 10× finder eyepiece.

 A cheaper option is a digital SLR with an APS-C sensor (22.2×14.8 mm), such as the Canon EOS 7D, 40D, 50D, 600D (Rebel T3i) and 1100D (Rebel T3), but the smaller sensor results in a significantly smaller field of view unless a very expensive PE 2× photo eyepiece is used.